tcprescott/sahasrahbot/docs/index.md

 Currently supported weights can be found at <https://l.synack.live/weights>.
 The preset name will be the name of the file without the .yaml extension.

 Example: `$mystery weighted`

+The option `--accessible` may be appended to mark the race as using an accessible ruleset.
+See <https://link.alttpr.com/accessible> for details on this ruleset.

 Only supported for alttphacks